eaton-lab/hack-the-planet/docs/sessions/session-27.md

 ## Icebreaker question

 - What sport do you think is the most boring to watch?
+Or, What's your secret talent?

 ## :material-book-variant: Learning objectives
 In this session we will continue hacking on our projects.
 Instructors